A Season of Change

 To say it another way, when God changes things, we must change with Him.

 Wisdom calls for us to reverence the Lord and consult Him for guidance and direction.
 He alone understands exactly how His will is being played out over the course of human history.
-How we respond will be different, based upon our individual contexts.
+Our responses will be different, depending on our individual contexts.
 But one thing we can all do (as tri-unified beings) is re-evaluate our spiritual, psychological, and physical state.
-It may be that the change around us is to precipitate a change within us.
+It may be that the changes around us are meant to precipitate a change within us.

 An Integrated Life

-When our spirit is misaligned, we are unsynchronized to the Spirit of God.
+When our spirit is misaligned, we are out of sync with the Spirit of God.
 When our mind and emotions are misaligned with our spirit, we think and feel foolishly.
-And when our bodies are misaligned with our spiritual and psychological self, we neglect the care and maintenance of the instrument through which our spirit and psychology find expression.
-Quite simply, to be misaligned is to be dis-integrated.
+And when our bodies are misaligned with our spiritual and psychological selves, we neglect the care and maintenance of the instrument through which our spirit and psychology find expression.
+Quite simply, to be misaligned is to be disintegrated.
 And dis-integrated people live asynchronous lives.

-The urgency of this moment calls for people to, more now than ever, live integrated lives.
+The urgency of this moment calls for people to live more integrated lives now than ever before.
 If our spirit, soul, and body are misaligned, we are not able to move in synchronicity with what God is doing.
 We are human beings having a human experience, which means all of us – spirit, soul, body – must change in the midst of the change we are experiencing in the human world.

 Prepare Now for What Comes Next

 We can use this time of pause to realign the totality of our lives in preparation for what comes next.
-The “time to gather stones” (v.5) is when we are preparing to build.
+The “time to gather stones” (v.
+5) refers to the period when we are preparing to build.
 We may not know when this disruption will end, but we do know that it will.
 Therefore, we must prepare now for what comes next.
-Corporations, governments, and institutions are doing it; but are we?
+Corporations, governments, and institutions are doing it, but are we?

 Change ushers in the new.
 New requires different systems, structures, processes, and practices.
 For new wine cannot be poured into old wineskins (Mark 2:22).
 Are you preparing in this season of change for the next season that is soon to come?
 God is giving us time to gather stones, but we must respond appropriately to position ourselves now for what’s coming next.